 - Metoclopramide helps your esophagus contract efficiently and your stomach to empty faster.

-You may be able to ease your symptoms by making a few simple changes:
+You may be able to ease your symptoms by making a few

 - Avoid smoking and being around secondhand smoke.

 - Maintain a healthy weight, and avoid tight clothing around your middle.

 - Eat smaller meals.
 Keep a food diary so you can pinpoint and avoid the foods that trigger your symptoms.

 - Try to move around a little after you eat, staying upright for three hours after meals.
 A short walk may go a long way.

 If you don’t find relief from medication and lifestyle changes, surgery may be an option.
 The most common surgical treatment options include: